aniketrajnish/aniketrajnish.github.io/src/content/text-to-material-unity.md

 Generate materials from text prompts in Unity.
 Uses `chatgpt` and `dall-e` models.

+## Updates
+* Support for URP and HDRP available now, download from the [Releases Section](https://github.com/aniketrajnish/Text-To-Material-Unity/releases/tag/v001).
+* For URP, import `Editor Coroutines` into the project from the Package Manager, if it's not available by default.

 ## Usage
 * Download the `.unitypackage` from the [Releases Section](https://github.com/aniketrajnish/Text-To-Material-Unity/releases/tag/v001).
 * Create/Login to your OpenAI account and get your API key from [here](https://platform.openai.com/api-keys).